jarret/onionstudio/README.md

 ### Circular Routing

 Onion Studio routes to pay the destination by routing in a circular path and paying the destination via the routing hop fee.
 That means that the BOLT11 invoice is created by your local node and paid by your same local node via the circular route (this is similar to how channel re-balances work).
 This avoids the problem of needing to coordinate with the destination node and/or doing some sort of "Key Send" operation to make a undirectional payment.
-Conceptually, this circular payment might be a bit to grok at first, but it is a powerful tool for app design that Onion Studio demonstrates.
+Conceptually, this circular payment might be a bit difficult to grok at first, but it is a powerful tool that can be used in app design which Onion Studio demonstrates.

 ### Receiving Extension TLVs